- Appearing in Court

 The following penalties are assessed if you are found guilty of an Operating While Impaired (OWI) or an Operating with a Restricted Controlled Substance (ORCS) citation:

-*Ignition Interlock Device (IID) IF your blood alcohol content is over a .15 or you had a prior OWI over 10 years ago.
+- Ignition Interlock Device (IID) if your blood alcohol content is over .15 or you had a prior OWI over 10 years ago.

 Prohibited Alcohol Concentration (PAC)